xudaiyanzi/ERROR_HANDLER/README.md

     `
     curl -X PATCH http://127.0.0.1:5000/books/1 -H "Content-Type: application/json" -d '{"rating"}' `
   This syntax did not add the value for the "rating".
-The response is
+The response:
     ```
     {
     "error": 400,